goofy2k/MIDI-sequencer/docs/syncing of gui controls.md

 As the sequencer already contains the NimBLE server role, the starting point is to re-use that.
 Currently the initiation of the server is done in a part that was added to the NicMidi lib.
 Because of the need for re-use of the server, it is probably wise to make NimBLE server initialization in the sequencer independent of NiCMidi.

+#### 1. Synth app: Write messages with parameter values to NimBLE characteristics in the synth app

+#### 2. Sequencer app: Receive parameter characteristics from synth in the sequencer app

+#### 3. Sequencer app: Send parameter values to Nodered

+#### 4. Nodered flow: Set controller layout to match with received value